Share this Article

 “You could get that done for around $5,000 to $10,000,” says Fraser Patterson, a former general contractor and the founder of Bolster, which matches homeowners to reliable contractors and architects, vastly simplifies the bidding process, and financially guarantees that each project is completed satisfactorily.
 “But to create something that will be worth more than the sum of its parts on resale and actually feels like a home in terms of flow, functionality and durability, most people undertake pretty extensive renovations.”

 For example, one Bolster client on the Upper West Side is spending $860,000, or about $436 per square foot, to combine three adjacent co-op apartments (two one-bedroom apartments and a studio) into a 1,970-square-foot four-bedroom.
-(Click on the image below to see the winning bid.)
+(Click here to see the winning bid.)
 “That’s about 20% of what they spent to buy the apartments,” says Patterson.

 While gut renovations in New York City typically run anywhere from $150 to $500 per square foot depending on the level of luxury and craftsmanship involved, there are some other variables to consider when combining apartments that can drive the project to the higher end of that range, explains David Yum. a Bolster architect who has designed and supervised around 15 apartment combinations in Manhattan and Brooklyn.